conda/conda/docs/source/user-guide/tasks/build-packages/compiler-tools.rst

 A compiler's "build platform" is the platform where the compiler runs and builds the code.

-A compiler's "target platform" is the platform where the built code will run.
+A compiler's "host platform" is the platform where the built code will run.

-Notice that all of these package names end in a platform identifier which specifies the target platform.
-All compiler packages are specific to both the build platform and the target platform.
+Notice that all of these package names end in a platform identifier which specifies the host platform.
+All compiler packages are specific to both the build platform and the host platform.

 Using the compiler packages
 ===========================